Khieu Samphan: Arrest and trial

 On 13 November 2007, the 76-year-old Samphan reportedly suffered a stroke.
-This occurred one day after the former Khmer Rouge Deputy Prime Minister and Foreign Minister Ieng Sary and his wife were arrested for war crimes committed while they were in power.
+This occurred one day after the Khmer Rouge co-leader Ieng Sary and his wife, Ieng Thirith, were arrested for war crimes committed while they were in power.
 At about the same time, a book by Samphan, Reflection on Cambodian History Up to the Era of Democratic Kampuchea, was published; in the book, he wrote that he had worked for social justice and the defence of national sovereignty, while attributing responsibility for all of the group's policies to Pol Pot.

 According to Samphan, under the Khmer Rouge, "there was no policy of starving people.
 Nor was there any direction set out for carrying out mass killings", and "there was always close consideration of the people's well-being".
 He acknowledged the use of coercion to produce food due to shortages.
 Samphan also strongly criticized the current government in the book, blaming it for corruption and social ills.

-Historian Ben Kiernan stated that Samphan's protestations (such as he regarded the collectivization of agriculture as a surprise, and his expressions of sympathy for Hu Nim, a fellow member of the CPK hierarchy tortured and killed at Tuol Sleng) betrayed the fundamental "moral cowardice" of a man mesmerized by power but lacking any nerve.
+Historian Ben Kiernan stated that Samphan's protestations (such as he regarded the collectivization of agriculture as a surprise, and his expressions of sympathy for Hu Nim, a fellow member of the CPK hierarchy tortured and killed at the Security Prison 21) betrayed the fundamental "moral cowardice" of a man mesmerized by power but lacking any nerve.

-After he left a Phnom Penh hospital where he was treated following his stroke, Samphan was arrested by the Cambodia Tribunal and charged with crimes against humanity and war crimes.
+After he left a Phnom Penh hospital where he was treated following his stroke, Samphan was arrested by the Extraordinary Chambers in the Courts of Cambodia (Khmer Rouge Tribunal) and charged with crimes against humanity and war crimes.

-In April 2008, Samphan made his first appearance at Cambodia's genocide tribunal.
+In April 2008, Samphan made his first appearance at the Khmer Rouge Tribunal.
 His lawyers, Jacques Vergès and Say Bory, used the defence that while Samphan has never denied that many people in Cambodia were killed, as head of state, he was never directly responsible for any crimes.
 On 7 August 2014, he and Nuon Chea received life sentences for crimes against humanity.
 His lawyer immediately announced the conviction would be appealed.
 The tribunal continued with a trial on his genocide charges as a separate process.
 The tribunal found him guilty on 16 November 2018 of the crime of genocide against the Vietnamese people, but he was cleared of involvement in the genocidal extermination of the Chams.
 The judgment also emphasised that Samphan "encouraged, incited and legitimised" the criminal policies that led to the deaths of civilians "on a massive scale" including the millions forced into labour camps to build dams and bridges and the mass extermination of Vietnamese.

 On 16 August 2021, Samphan appeared before a court in Phnom Penh to appeal against his conviction, in an attempt to overturn it.
-The appeal was rejected on 22 September 2022, with the guilty verdicts of genocide, crimes against humanity, and grave breaches of the Geneva Convention confirmed.
+The appeal was rejected on 22 September 2022, with the guilty verdicts of genocide, crimes against humanity, and grave breaches of the Geneva Convention affirmed.